gioapru/gioapru.github.io/_travels/codaspy23.md

 Nevertheless, my flight the following day was on time and I arrived in my hotel room right when the meeting was starting.

-For the return trip, I also had another delay of ~30m on the first leg to JFK, but it was largely inconsequential---albeit I almost perceived it as a mockery, after what I went through for the first trip.
+For the return trip, I also had another delay of ~30m on the first leg to JFK, but it was largely inconsequential---albeit I almost perceived it as a mockery by lady luck, given what I went through for the first trip.